lsteved/hello-world/New SEC Survey Procedure TEST DOC.md

 - Step 3:
 THEN... on May 31st (or applicable date for that term), go back in and remove the permissions you added on May 19th for each course.
 And (this is according to the policy governing the survey), delete the survey data, i.e. delete the module from each course.
 Note: simply deleting the survey will also accomplish the "remove the permissions you added" step.

+- Step 4:
+FINALLY... now that the surveys have been deleted, do a tag search for the current tag (e.g. sec25fa) to ensure that the SEC course is the only result that appears, and then go to the SEC course and change the tag to reflect the upcoming term (e.g. if you just finished deleting the survey modules with the sec25fa tag on January 31st of 2026, you would now update the tag to sec26wi, in order to be ready when those survey requests start to come in).

 ## Potential issues/pitfalls
 - Potential issue 1: